A Complete Guide to Private Student Loans

 How Private Student Loans Work

-Loan amounts, interest rates, repayment terms, and eligibility requirements for undergraduate private student loans vary by individual lenders.
+Loan amounts, interest rates, repayment terms, and eligibility requirements for undergraduate private student loans vary by individual lender.
 If you’re in the market for a private student loan, it’s key to shop around and compare your options to find the best fit.

 To get a private student loan, you need to file an application directly with your lender of choice.
 Based on the information you submit, the lender will determine whether or not you are approved and, if so, what rates and terms you qualify for.

-Repayment policies vary by lender but typically you aren’t required to make payments while you’re attending school.
+Repayment policies vary by lender, but typically you aren’t required to make payments while you’re attending school.
 Some lenders will allow you to defer payments until six months after you graduate.
 However, interest typically begins accruing as soon as the loan is dispersed.
 Similar to unsubsidized federal student loans, the interest that accrues while you’re in school is added to your loan balance.

 The Pros and Cons of Private Student Loans